 Read a book

 Regardless whether you are into paperback books or Ebook- having a good read with you can save your life!
 Reading can easily take up few hours, if not the whole flight (has to be a good book!).
 I recommend “Shantaram” by Gregory David Roberts.
 Great read, a story set in the underworld of contemporary Bombay.
 Shantaram is narrated by Lin, an escaped convict with a false passport who flees maximum security prison in Australia for the teeming streets of a city where he can disappear.
 It’s powerful, emotional story that will open up a new world and give you a great perspective of India.
+Reading is my favorite mode How to survive long flights in economy!Even I love to research on the most interesting topics .Recently, I learnt how to get green card through marriage and what is the legal procedure involved therein.

 Games on smartphone